 Not Managing Petty Cash

 “Small expenditures like picking up a few office supplies or buying a pizza for volunteers is much easier to do with a petty cash fund.
 Handle the cash with care, though.
 Lock it up, authorize only a few people to make disbursements and require receipts for all expenditures.”

-In Charities and Embezzlement, we touched on this topic, relaying a troubling incident that rocked the small Clinton Township outside of Detroit.
+In Charities and Embezzlement (August 9, 2017), we touched on this topic, relaying a troubling incident that rocked the small Clinton Township outside of Detroit.
 There was a theft: the Clinton Valley Little League was robbed of $300,000: “The embezzler was an unlikely criminal; the elementary school’s library clerk who was active in her church.
 She was ‘like everyone’s grandma in town.’ “

 Simple mistakes in the money-management aspect of a nonprofit can cause outsized havoc and trouble.
 It’s as critical to know what to do right as it is to learn about what can go wrong, and take steps to prevent the foreseeable pitfalls that have plagued other groups like yours.